 Oh, you never forget.
 And there never comes a day when the death of your child is justified by spiritual growth or ministry.
 Those things are just the result of God taking a bad thing and performing a work of redemption not somehow transforming that bad thing into a good thing.
 God brings good from Satan’s evil actions and intentions, He doesn’t justify Satan’s evil actions and intentions.
 That’s a very fine distinction, but an extremely important one nonetheless.
 All things work together for good, not all things are made good.

 So while this day is filled with bitter longing and remembrance it is also a day in which I know I can trust that this is not the end of the story.
 This Kenny Chesney song, “Who You’d Be Today” is reflective of that intense longing and bitter disappointment I feel.
-But it also reminds me that one day I will know who each of my children would have been because I will see them again.
+But it also reminds me that one day I will know who each of my children really are because I will see them again.
 I will know them and they will know me in perfection, the way we were created to be before the fall of man.
 We will be like Him – the one who sacrificed His life and endured for the joy set before Him.

 Partial lyrics, “Held” by Natalie Grant: